ngi-nix/OSX-KVM/README.md

 ## Additional options

-You can change the amount of CPU cores or RAM the machine uses inside the flake.
+You can change the amount of CPU cores or RAM the machine uses by editing the `settings.json` generated after first launch.